 ILA Expresses Gratitude

-Can you believe we are halfway through the inaugural cohort of the Indigenous Leadership Academy (ILA)?
-We’ve had the honor of having very talented guest speakers during our meetings.
-We are so appreciative of all our guest speakers for modules two through five.
-These experts in their respective fields imparted their knowledge, shared their insights, and gave their time to the ILA.
-You can read more about each of our talented guest speakers below.
+We are halfway through the Fall 2023 cohort of the Indigenous Leadership Academy (ILA)!
+We’ve had the honor of having very talented guest speakers during each module.
+We are so appreciative of all our guest speakers for modules one through five.
+They are experts in their respective fields and were kind enough to impart their knowledge, share their insights, and give their time to the ILA.
+You can read more about each of the amazing guest speakers below.

 Module 2: Understanding Political and Economic Contexts in Indian Country;